 So why do some people work out and some people don’t?

-Ultimately it comes down to an alignment, or misalignment, of expectations, and broadly speaking there are 2 sides to the equation:
+Ultimately it comes down to alignment, or misalignment, of expectations, and broadly speaking there are two sides to the equation:

 - Candidate fails to meet the performance expectations of the business hiring them;

 - Business hiring fails to meet the expectations of the candidate they hire;

 Candidate fails to meet the expectations of the company employing them

 In the case of a candidate failing to meet the performance expectations of a business it is usually one of two things:

 - The employee is not technically capable of completing the tasks required for the position they were hired in;

 - The employee is not willing to “work hard enough”/cultural fit.